-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 1 / 2 Per study period: 14 / 28

 Students are evaluated based on class activity during the semester (10 points) and on the project from the selected area of decision-making (30 points).
 Final exam (60 points) consists of theoretical as well as of practical questions and more than 30 points is needed to pass the exam.
 Practical questions ask about the application of studied decision-making processes in concrete situations.
 Points during semester 40.
 Minimum number of points needed to enter an exam: 21